sahidursuman/pymenta/README.md

 ===========================================================

 Pymenta is a very simple Rails Cloud ERP System created for small companies to create, manage and print documents ( invoices, notes, quotations, credits, etc).
-You can manage warehouses, providers and clients.
-Also products and stock.
+You can manage warehouses, providers, clients, products, stock and print statistic reports.
-Print Statistic Reports.

 This application is released as an open source project for educational purposes.
 Uses Rails 5, React, Boostrap, Device, Simple_Form, Prawn, PaperClip and ActiveAdmin.